Genesis 43 – Joseph Meets His Brothers a Second Time

 a.
 Judah spoke to him: Judah continued to show himself something of a leader among his brothers.

 b.
-The man solemnly warned us: Judah didn’t know that the man was his brother Joseph, but he remembered what a strong and even fearsome person he was.
+The man solemnly warned us: Judah didn’t know that the man was his brother Joseph, but he remembered what a strong and even frightening person he was.
 He said, you shall not see my face unless Benjamin was with them.

-3. (6-7) Jacob complains and the brothers defend what they told the Egyptian.
+3. (6-7) Jacob complains, and the brothers defend what they told the Egyptian.

-And Israel said, “Why did you deal so wrongfully with me as to tell the man whether you had still another brother?”
 But they said, “The man asked us pointedly about ourselves and our family, saying, ‘Is your father still alive?
 Have you another brother?’
 And we told him according to these words.
 Could we possibly have known that he would say, ‘Bring your brother down’?”

 a.
-Why did you deal so wrongfully with me as to tell the man whether you had still another brother: Jacob was clearly desperate.
+Why did you deal so wrongfully with me as to tell the man whether you had still another brother: Jacob was desperate.
 They must have discussed this question a hundred times before, yet he brought it up again.

 4. (8-10) Judah convinces his father to let them go to Egypt with Benjamin.